SHEN YUN PERFORMING ARTS REVIEWS

 Updated:

-Xiuxian Yin’s father was detained in a labor camp when Yin was born—not because his father had committed a crime.
-Rather, he refused to give up his faith in Falun Dafa while living in communist China.
+Yin Xiuxian’s father was detained in a labor camp at the time Yin was born—not because he had committed a crime, but because he refused to give up his faith in Falun Dafa while living in communist China.

 Yin’s childhood was marked by family separation.
-At times his father would be imprisoned and other times his mother.
-He stayed with his paternal grandparents and remembered them living under constant fear and anxiety due to Chinese authorities’ persistent harassment.
-They never knew when their child or in-law would not return home that day or when the next home raid might occur.
+He stayed with his paternal grandparents and remembered them living under constant fear and anxiety due to the Chinese authorities’ persistent harassment.
+They never knew when his parents might not return home that day or when the next home raid might occur.

 Yin told The Epoch Times that what happened on his seventh birthday epitomizes what his childhood was like.
 Back then, he was still too young to understand why his family was persecuted by Chinese authorities.
 That morning, Yin excitedly asked his father if he could please buy him a birthday cake—a big one if possible.
 His father agreed, and that evening Yin waited for his father to come home from work.